 During DM-990, Project I, the student determines the subject, length, and form of the project in consultation with the Dean of the Doctor of Ministry Program.
-The student will also complete the introduction, literature review, and research methodology and present these for approval of his Project Chair.
-During DM-991, Project II, the student conducts his research, writes his conclusions and summary, and presents his ministry findings to the Faculty in an oral presentation.
-4 credits
+The student will also complete the introduction, literature review, and research methodology and present these for approval.
+During DM-991, Project II, the student conducts his research, writes his conclusions and summary, and presents his ministry findings to the external committee in an oral presentation.

+4 credits each